 - For a white box test, the testers know details about the company as well as its IT system

 Whether the pentest is performed using automated tools or manually also makes a difference.
-The extensiveness of a pentest depends on how at risk the system, application or network is.
+A pentest's extensiveness depends on how risky the system, application or network is.